funilrys/PyFunceble/docs/usage/bash-terminal.rst

     $DOMAIN or $URI as single instances
     $DOMAIN_FILE or $URL_FILES as files with content of same type

+    Usage of example.tld

+    We should strive to use the example.org for likeable examples and example.com for the evil (blacklistable) domains

     These values are set as UPPERCase as ref to output variables from a script. / @spirillen